Fourier Analysis on Robustness of Graph Convolutional Neural Networks for Skeleton-based Action Recognition: Related work

 Skeletal motion data offer several advantages over RGB videos, such as robustness to changes in clothing and background and superior computational efficiency~\cite{feng2022comparative,sun2023human}.
 Due to the nature of the skeletal structure, GCNs have been extensively used for skeleton-based action recognition~\cite{yan2018spatial,zhang2020semantics,cheng2020skeleton,chen2021channel,wang2022skeleton,lee2022hierarchically}.

-Recent research has explored adversarial attacks~\cite{Goodfellow2015ICLR,madry2018towards} on GCNs for skeleton-based action recognition and revealing the vulnerabilities of GCNs~\cite{diao2021basar,wang2021understanding,tanaka2022adversarial,liu2022adversarial}.
-Liu et al.~\cite{liu2022adversarial} presented the first white-box adversarial attack on GCNs.
-Their method perturbs joint locations while preserving temporal coherence, spatial integrity, and anthropomorphic plausibility.
-Diao et al.~\cite{diao2021basar} proposed a guided manifold walk method to search for adversarial examples in the black-box setting.
-They also considered the naturalness and imperceptibility of perturbed skeletons.
-Wang et al.~\cite{wang2021understanding} proposed an attack method in both white- and black-box settings and highlighted the importance of considering motion dynamics in analyzing imperceptible adversarial attacks on 3D skeletal motion.
-Tanaka et al.~\cite{tanaka2022adversarial} indicated that an adversarial attack was possible by only changing the lengths of the bones.
+Recent research has explored adversarial attacks~\cite{Goodfellow2015ICLR,madry2018towards} on GCNs for skeleton-based action recognition and revealing the vulnerabilities of GCNs~\cite{diao2021basar,wang2021understanding,tanaka2022adversarial,liu2022adversarial}. \cite{liu2022adversarial} presented the first white-box adversarial attack on GCNs.
+Their method perturbs joint locations while preserving temporal coherence, spatial integrity, and anthropomorphic plausibility. \cite{diao2021basar} proposed a guided manifold walk method to search for adversarial examples in the black-box setting.
+They also considered the naturalness and imperceptibility of perturbed skeletons. \cite{wang2021understanding} proposed an attack method in both white- and black-box settings and highlighted the importance of considering motion dynamics in analyzing imperceptible adversarial attacks on 3D skeletal motion. \cite{tanaka2022adversarial} indicated that an adversarial attack was possible by only changing the lengths of the bones.
 All of these studies demonstrate that GCNs are vulnerable to imperceptible adversarial perturbations.

-Contrary to these studies on attack, research on defense against adversarial attacks for skeleton-based action recognition remains in its infancy.
-Wang et al.~\cite{wang2022defending_AAAI} proposed a Bayesian defense framework based on adversarial training, which is the most effective defense technique against adversarial attacks.
+Contrary to these studies on attack, research on defense against adversarial attacks for skeleton-based action recognition remains in its infancy. \cite{wang2022defending_AAAI} proposed a Bayesian defense framework based on adversarial training, which is the most effective defense technique against adversarial attacks.
 Their study demonstrated that adversarial training is effective not only for CNN-based image classification, but also for GCN-based skeletal action recognition.
 Nevertheless, existing studies on adversarial robustness are limited and not sufficiently comprehensive.

 Even so, vulnerability to common corruptions has been explored in several studies.
 For example, robustness against Gaussian noise~\cite{yang2020improving}, part occlusion~\cite{song2021richly,xing2022improved,shi2023occlusion}, frame occlusions and jittering noises~\cite{xing2022improved} have been explored.
 Further investigation into the robustness against both common corruptions and adversarial attacks are essential for enhancing the applicability of deep models in real-world scenarios.